Angela Olinto

-Angela Villela Olinto (born July 19, 1961) is an American astroparticle physicist who is the provost of Columbia University.
+Angela Villela Olinto (born July 19, 1961) is an American and Brazilian astroparticle physicist who is the Provost of Columbia University and Lewis Morris Rutherfurd Professor of Astronomy and Professor of Physics.
 Previously, she served as the Albert A. Michelson Distinguished Service Professor at the University of Chicago as well as the dean of the Physical Sciences Division.
 Her current work is focused on understanding the origin of high-energy cosmic rays, gamma rays, and neutrinos.

 Early life and education

 Olinto was born in Boston, Massachusetts, during her father's graduate studies at the Massachusetts Institute of Technology.
 The family moved back to Rio de Janeiro, Brazil, when she was a toddler.
 She lived in Rio and Brasilia and received her bachelor's degree in physics from Pontifical Catholic University of Rio de Janeiro in 1981.
 As she was finishing her undergraduate studies, she became ill with what was later diagnosed as polymyositis.
 She pursued graduate studies at the Massachusetts Institute of Technology and received a Doctor of Philosophy in Physics in 1987.